Best RV Mattress Short Queen: Sleep Well and Wake Up Rejuvenated

 The Drive and its partners may earn a commission if you purchase a product through one of our links.
 Read more.

 If your RV is equipped with a bed, you may have noticed that it’s not big enough to support a regular mattress.
 It may also have limited sleeping space.
-Short queen mattresses help address this problem as they can comfortably fit in a medium-sized or large RV.
-Short queen is an RV-friendly mattress constructed with a smaller shape and size in comparison to a regular queen or king-size mattresses.
-Here’s a deeper look into some of the most comfortable RV mattresses on the market.
+Short queen mattresses address this problem as they can comfortably fit in a medium-sized or large RV.
+A short queen mattress is RV-friendly and constructed with a smaller shape and size compared to a regular queen or king-size mattresses.
+Here’s a look into some of the most comfortable RV mattresses on the market.

 Why Trust Us